wdiazux/harvest-sheet/README.md

 - **Created At/Updated At**: Timestamps for when the entry was created and last updated
 - **Cost Rate**: The cost rate applied to the time entry (if available)

-### Enabling Advanced Fields
+### Enabling Raw JSON and Advanced Fields

+#### Raw JSON Export
+To save the raw JSON response from the Harvest API:

+1. Set `ENABLE_RAW_JSON=1` in your `.env` file, or
+2. Use the `--json` command-line argument when running the script

+#### Advanced Fields
-To include these fields in your CSV exports:
+To include additional fields in your CSV exports:

 1. Set `INCLUDE_ADVANCED_FIELDS=1` in your `.env` file, or
 2. Add `INCLUDE_ADVANCED_FIELDS=1` to your environment variables

-In a multi-user setup, this setting applies globally to all users processed in that run.
+In a multi-user setup, these settings apply globally to all users processed in that run.

 ## Running Locally Without Docker